dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 ### Working with generics

+#### Introduction to generics

 *Generics* offer a great way of reusing code when abstracting over types that have nothing in common.
 For example, Java collection types (both interfaces and classes) are not interested in the specific *collection element types*.
 Any element type will do.
 With generics, such generic collection types need to be written only once, and they can then be used for any element type, whether known or not yet known.
 Obviously, in such cases generics are a much better fit than inheritance.

-*Generic classes and interfaces* have one or more comma-separated *formal type parameters* after the class/interface name, surrounded by *angle brackets*.
+*Generic classes and interfaces* have one or more comma-separated *type parameters* after the class/interface name, surrounded by *angle brackets*.
 For example (first ignoring bounded type parameters):

 ```java